 from past experience, the legacy of each chorus is powerful, building a network of connection and solidarity, similar to reports from the ancient world.

-We're recruiting now for the chorus of the premiere production of Egyptians at the Gulbenkian Arts Centre!
+We're recruiting now for the chorus of the premiere production of Danaids at the Gulbenkian Arts Centre!

 If you're local to the Canterbury/Kent area, you've always wanted to explore music and movement, you're interested in how we related to each other and you want to take part in a collective experience that will engage, stretch and reward you, this is your chance.
-Come along to a fun taster session on Saturday 26th November to see if it's for you.
+Come along to a fun taster session to see if it's for you.

 In each country and venue we recruit and train amateur choruses of 30 over a seven-week period, usually working one evening a week and one day at the weekend.
 A repetiteur will teach the chorus the words and music with the help of recordings and a support pack created during the workshops.
 A dance coach will teach the chorus their movements using video and with support from Sasha Milavic Davies.

 If the production is being performed in English, two actors, a chorus leader and two musicians (rehearsed separately in the UK) will travel to the country together with the team of core creatives.
 A final one-week intensive phase sees all the elements - scenic, choreographic, musical and dramatic - knitted together in the space where the performances will take place.

 This rehearsal process aims to approximate the original creation methodology.Aeschylus, like any ancient playwright, would have been awarded a chorus and, with his team, would have spent up to nine months creating the performances.
 He would have been responsible for words, music, acting, choreography and design.